zesheng/telescope-datalook/README.md

 This package/site is currently under heavy development.
 If you're reading this, it's likely because you're one of the fine people working on it.
 So I'll get right to it.

 ### Telescope Core
 The clone of Telescope [in my Guthub account][3] will be kept up to date with [the official upstream version][4] published by [Sacha Greif][5].
 The master branch in my Telescope repo will always be equal to the master branch on the upstream repo.
-The [data-for-good branch][6] is the production branch for dataforgood.io and data-for-good-dev is the staging/testing branch (this branch doesn't currently exist - coming soon).
+The [datalook branch][6] is the production branch for dataforgood.io and data-for-good-dev is the staging/testing branch (this branch doesn't currently exist - coming soon).

 ---